 - LibGDX – most popular Java framework.

-Years ago, I was like you.
+You may feel confused, and that’s okay.
+There’s a lot of engines, languages, and platforms you could choose.
+Years ago I was like you.
 I was deceived by meaningless slogans like “compile once, run anywhere”.
 Or “3 billion devices run Java”.
 I didn’t know which factors are critical.
 I switched frameworks and languages over and over.

-Which resulted in wasting a lot of time.
-Time, that could be used to produce something great.
-Luckily for you, I’ve checked most of them, done the needed brainstorming, and realized what’s important.
-The truth is, you want to go strong and pick the best option available.
+Which resulted in wasting a lot of time, that could be used to create outstanding product.
+Luckily for you, I’ve checked most of them, done the needed brainstorming, and realized what’s important, so you don’t have to waste time like I did.
+The truth is, you want to boldly choose the best option available.

 - Best quality and performance.

-- Free except royalties (small fee after you start making sales – not before).
+- Free except royalties (small fee after you start making sales).

 - Target major platforms.

 - Support 2D and 3D.

 - Biggest userbase.